Kotlin/analysis-api/Writerside/topics/Scopes.md

 a reference to a name, the compiler searches through a series of scopes to find the corresponding declaration.
 The order and types of scopes considered depend on the context of the reference.

-In Analysis API, scopes are visible through the `KaScope` interface.
+In the Analysis API, scopes are visible through the `KaScope` interface.
 To get a scope, use the [scope utilities](KaClassSymbol.md#scope-utilities) defined on classes and scripts.

 ## Members